franguzmang1/javascriptAppChallenge/README.md

 Instructions for running the project:

-1 - Download it or clone it running "git clone git@gitlab.com:wonts32/appchallengefranciscoguzman.git" on the command line.
+1 - Download it or clone it running "git clone" on the command line.

 2 - Enter your Gitlab credentials.